At Dichi Goldens, we are committed to producing Golden Retrievers

 certification is also registered in the OFA’s cardiac registry service.

-EYES — Our dogs undergo an annual eye exam performed by a board
+EYES — An annual eye exam is performed by a board

 certified veterinary ophthalmologist, following the exam procedure